 Be on the lookout for flashing signs or barricades warning of high water.
 NEVER drive around or mov barriers blocking the high water.
 If flooding occurs, get to higher ground.
 Get out of areas subject to flooding.
-Avoid areas already flooded, especially if the water is flowing fast.
-Do not attempt to cross flowing streams. • Road beds may be washed out under flood water.
+Avoid areas already flooded, especially if the water is

-NEVER drive through flooded roadways.
-If your vehicle is suddenly caught in rising wate, leave it immediately and seek higher ground.
-To not camp or park your vehicle along streams and washes, particularly during threatening conditions.
-Be especially cautious at night when it is harder to recontize flood dangers.

-he city has installed high
+- flowing fast.
+Do not attempt to cross flowing streams. • Road beds may be washed out under flood water. - NE VPR of view through flooded cradways.
+If your vehicle is suddenly caught in rising water, leave it immediately and seek higher ground. - Do not camp or park your vehicle along streams and washes, particularly during threatening conditions. - Be essecial waturous at hold when it is harder to he city has installed high